Goddy01/Goddy01/README.md

 # 👋 Hi, I’m Godwin Adigun.

 Welcome to my GitHub!
-I'm a passionate Backend Developer and Python enthusiast, with a keen interest in Software Development, Machine Learning, and Artificial Intelligence.
+I'm a passionate Blockchain Engineer & a Fullstack Developer, with a keen interest in Blockchain, Software Development, Machine Learning, and Artificial Intelligence.

 ## 👀 What I'm interested in